Best Recession-Proof Businesses for Risk Averse Entrepreneurs

 By doing your research, you can invest in an industry that offers security no matter the state of the economy.

 To find out if franchising is for you (or which franchise is for you!), make sure you do your research.
 Franchise Business Review has compiled a list of the advantages and disadvantages of franchising.
 You can also reference our Top Franchises list with information updated each year based entirely on the input of franchisees.

-Note - No industry is truly “recession proof,” but there are certainly industries that are more resilient during economic downturns than others.
+Note - No industry is truly “recession-proof,” but there are certain industries that are more resilient during economic downturns than others.